|

 Good News of

-1939 Broadcast Information: NBC.
-November 17, 1938.
-60
+1939 November 17, 1938.
+NBC.

 The Screen Guild

-Program: Also featured George Murphy, Jack Benny, Reginald Gardiner, Judy
+featured Jack Benny, Reginald Gardiner, Judy

 Silver Theater:

-"Train Ride" Broadcast Information: May 7, 1939.
+"Train Ride" May 7, 1939.
 30 mins.
-Description
+Notes:

-of Program: Starring Joan as "Mary Crane."
+Starring Joan as "Mary Crane."
 CBS presented this dramatic anthology series featuring guest

 stars from Broadway and Hollywood, hosted by Conrad Nagel and sponsored by the